-- (2) The performance metrics, payout schedules and other details of the NEOs' annual incentive are described on page 27. - (3) PSU awards vest at the end of a three-year performance period based on our TSR as measured relative to a peer group.
-The PSU awards are described on page 30. - (4) DSU amounts (from the Deferred Compensation Program described on page 31) reported in this column represent stock units acquired in lieu of cash compensation.
+- (2) The performance metrics, payout schedules and other details of the NEOs' annual incentive are described on page 28. - (3) PSU awards vest at the end of a three-year performance period based on our TSR as measured relative to a peer group.
+The PSU awards are described on page 32.
+PGI awards vest at the end of a two-year performance period based on a combination of revenue growth and EBITDA margin.
+The PGI awards are described on page 32. - (4) DSU amounts (from the Deferred Compensation Program described on page 34) reported in this column represent stock units acquired in lieu of cash compensation.
 Stock units are purchased on a bi-weekly basis or as compensation otherwise is earned, so there is no grant date for these awards.
 DSUs are acquired at a 20% discount to the market price of our common stock on the acquisition date.
-We recognize a compensation expense for this discount, which is reported in the All Other Compensation column of the Summary Compensation Table. - (5) Stock options (described on page 31) are granted on the first business day of the year, have a 10-year term, and vest in three annual increments beginning 18 months after grant. - (6) The exercise price is the closing market price of the Company's common stock on the grant date.
+We recognize a compensation expense for this discount, which is reported in the All Other Compensation column of the Summary Compensation Table. - (5) The RSU awards were granted in connection with the four-year employment agreements entered into with Mr. Haffner, Mr. Glassman and Mr. Flanigan.
+Twenty-five percent of the RSUs vested upon grant, and the remainder vest in 25% increments on the first, second and third anniversaries of the grant date.

-Outstanding Equity Awards at 2012 Fiscal Year-End
+Outstanding Equity Awards at 2013 Fiscal Year-End

-The following table reports the outstanding stock options, performance stock units, and restricted stock units held by each NEO as of December 31, 2012.
+The following table reports the outstanding stock options, performance stock units, and restricted stock units held by each NEO as of December 31, 2013.
 The outstanding awards are separated into two categories:

-- General Awards: the annual PSU and stock option awards that comprise the equity component of the compensation package. - Deferred Compensation Options: options that were granted in lieu of cash compensation under our Deferred Compensation Program, as described on page 31.
+- General Awards: the PSU and PGI awards that comprise the annual equity component of the compensation package, the one-time restricted stock units awarded in connection with Mr. Haffner's, Mr. Glassman's and Mr. Flanigan's 2013 employment agreements, and stock options which were granted annually through 2012. - Deferred Compensation Options: options that were granted in lieu of cash compensation under our Deferred Compensation Program, as described on page 34.